Human Spaceflights

 Flight

-Launch from Cape Canaveral (KSC); landing at White Sands, Runway 17, Northrup Strip.
+Launch from Cape Canaveral (KSC) and landing at White Sands, Runway 17, Northrup Strip.
 The launch was delayed one hour because of the failure of a heater on a nitrogen gas ground support line.

-This mission was the third test flight of the Space Shuttle.
-For the first time, the External Tank was not varnished in white colour, as in the first two flights.
+This mission was the third test flight of the Space Shuttle, carrying an array of astronomy and space science payloads in its cargo bay.
+For the first time, the External Tank was not varnished in white color, as in the first two flights.

 Payloads included the OSS-1 pallet in the cargo bay of the shuttle.
 OSS-1 obtained data on near Earth environment.
 Several other experiments (Monodisperse Latex Reactor, Heflex Bioengineering Test and more) were carried out.